placidex/placidex.github.io/_tabs/about.md

 ---

 Hi, I am Krishna Padmasola.
 I am interested in computer science, mathematics and physics.
-This blog is an attempt to share some of my adventures in these areas.
+This blog is an attempt to share my explorations in these areas.